François Hotman: Works

-Hotman was a home-loving and genuinely pious man (as his Consolatio shows).
+François Hotman was a home-loving and genuinely pious man (as his Consolatio shows).
 His constant removals were inspired less by fear for himself than for his family, and he had a constitutional desire for peace.
 He did much for 16th century jurisprudence, having a critical knowledge of Roman sources, and a fine Latin style.
 He broached the idea of a national code of French law.
 His works were very numerous, beginning with his De gradibus cognationis (1546), and including a treatise on the Eucharist (1566); a treatise (Anti-Tribonian, 1567) to show that French law could not be based on Justinian; a life of Coligny (1575); a polemic (Brutum fulmen, 1585) directed against a bull of Sixtus V, with many other works on law, history, politics, and classical learning.

-His most important work, the Franco-Gallia (1573), found favour neither with Catholics nor with Huguenots in its day (except when it suited their purposes); yet its vogue has been compared to that obtained later by Jean-Jacques Rousseau's Contrat Social.
-It presented an Ideal of Protestant statesmanship, pleading for a representative government and an elective monarchy.
-It served the purpose of the Jesuits in their pamphlet war against Henry IV of France.
+His most important work, the Franco-Gallia was published in 1573 when he was in Geneva.
+It argued for representative government and an elective monarchy, drawing comparisons with Rousseau's Social Contract.

-Family life
+Family

-He had seven children by his wife:
+He had seven children with his wife: